 Instant Pot Matzo Ball Soup

 If you wanted to make this in your pressure cooker you could.
 You’d follow the directions below for making the main star of the show, set those aside.
-Then use the ingredients below with the timing for our chicken noodle soup.
+Then use the ingredients below with the timing for our Instant Pot chicken noodle soup.
 When done set to saute and add your balls and allow to boil for about 5 minutes or until they double in size.

 Chicken Matzo Ball Soup